PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 Every ID can then have data types linked to them

-    these can be called a lot of things, and every ID in a collection will have the same data types in their .JSON files
+These can be called a lot of things, and every ID in a collection will have the same data types in their .JSON files.
+So refer to the routes page to see the types of data each collection holds

-    so refer to the routes page to see the types of data each collection holds e.g. a user could have the data type "classes" that contains the name of their classes
+    e.g. a user could have the data type "classes" that contains the name of their classes

-    Example to get the list of classes that user "123" has in an array: mongoConnection.getDB().collection("users").find({ "_id": "123" }, {"_id": 0, "classes": 1})
+    so to get the list of classes that user "123" has in an array: mongoConnection.getDB().collection("users").find({ "_id": "123" }, {"_id": 0, "classes": 1})
             .getDB() calls the database
             .collection("users") calls the collection containing all .JSON files for users